 In the realm of education, feedback reigns supreme as the most vital technique for fostering effective learning.
 Yet, it is woefully underutilised, particularly in higher education.
 This begs the question: why is feedback so crucial, and how can we harness its potential to enhance our courses?

 According to renowned experts, feedback has an extraordinary impact on learning outcomes and motivation.
-It facilitates the development of accurate mental frameworks, known as schemas, that organize and connect information.
+It facilitates the development of accurate mental frameworks, known as schemas, that organise and connect information.
 John Hattie's research even reveals that feedback has a remarkable effect size of 0.79, double the average of other educational effects.
 When it comes to formative feedback, designed for learning purposes, its effect size soars to an impressive 0.90.
 Feedback holds immense power in shaping positive learning outcomes.
+It is also a key ingredient in effective teacher-learner dialogue, an important dialogue type outlined in Laurillard's Conversational Framework.

 However, not all feedback is created equal.
 Ineffective feedback can hinder learning progress.
 Merely pointing out errors without providing guidance on how to improve proves unhelpful.
 General praise and rewards undermine intrinsic motivation and fail to offer valuable task-related information.
 Likewise, comparing learners or ranking them induces anxiety, undermining their self-esteem.